JuliaAI/LearnAPI.jl/docs/src/reference.md

 # Reference

-Here we give the definitive specification of the ML Model Interface.
+Here we give the definitive specification of the Learn API.
 For a more informal guide see [Common Implementation Patterns](@ref).

 ## Models

-> **Summary** In the ML Model Interface a **model** is a Julia object whose properties are
+> **Summary** In the Learn API a **model** is a Julia object whose properties are
 > the hyper-parameters of some learning algorithm.
 Functionality is created by overloading
 > methods defined by the interface and promises of certain behavior articulated by model
 > traits.